Mermade/openapi-codegen/README.md

 Options:
-  --help           Show help                                           [boolean] --version        Show version number                                 [boolean] -d, --debug      Turn on debugging information in the model          [boolean] -f, --flat       Do not include config-name in output directory structure
+  --help           Show help                                           [boolean] --version        Show version number                                 [boolean] --filter         Filter term to use with --list                       [string] --list           List available templates for provider (og or sc)     [string] -d, --debug      Turn on debugging information in the model          [boolean] -f, --flat       Do not include config-name in output directory structure
                                                                        [boolean]